ZoeDekraker/Nursing-Projects/README.md

-See main website for step by step instructions and project details: www.zoedekraker.com/projects
+### See main website for step by step instructions and project details: www.zoedekraker.com/projects

+Nursing related tools and automation projects to share.